jamesodhunt/async-rust/doc/async-rust.md

 - Why should I care about async rust?
   - Makes better use of available resources.
+  - Allows your code to be made "scaleable" with relatively little effort.
   - It's very fast!
   - The following Kata Containers components are written in async rust:
     - [agent](https://github.com/kata-containers/kata-containers/tree/main/src/agent)